JL710/iced-guide/src/app_structure/component.md

 }
 ```

-Common variants the `Action` enum can be `None`, `Task(iced::Task<Message>)` and `Submit{ username: String, password: String }`.
+Common variants the `Action` enum can be `None`, `Task(iced::Task<Message>)` and `Submit { username: String, password: String }`.
 You can think of this action like a message that is sent from the view to the parent application that should handle it.

 ## The State